Presenter: Associate Professor Alan Cliff, Centre for Innovation in Learning and Teaching (CILT), University of Cape Town

 Format: Two one hour webinars Monday 12 June and Monday 19 June, both days at 1 pm (SAST)

 This two-part seminar will focus on the contemporary affordances and challenges of assessing students and student work in the online learning environment.

-The first part will focus on the overarching issues that are and should be of interest to us all:
+The first part (recording available here) will focused on the overarching issues that are and should be of interest to us all:

 - The higher education environment and the need for e-learning

 - The extent to which online environments can support and provide the enabling conditions for e-learning and e-assessment

 - The extent to which online environments support or interact with contemporary online teaching and learning issues, such as the ‘unbundling’ of higher education teaching and learning and the offerings of private higher education online learning providers